 Today it is considered a classic and one of Arthur Miller’s most popular plays.
-It was made into a movie and an opera.

 Miller had traveled to Salem from his home in Roxbury, Conn., to research the witch trials, though he admitted the play wasn’t historically accurate.